The Declarative Method

 Linguists agree that the key to second language acquisition is first building a declarative foundation - a ready supply of words and phrases locked into the declarative memory.
-Procedural language skills are more easily built upon this foundation.
+Successfully memorizing a sufficient number of vocabulary terms is a big part of language proficiency, especially at beginner levels.
+Moreover, a larger lexical reservoir also makes using the target language more satisfying for the learner and makes learning procedural language skills easier.
 We design our products to facilitate declarative learning as the foundation for language skill-building.

 Transparent Language regularly consults with leading language acquisition experts, in linguistics and neuroscience, to keep abreast of the latest research so that our products continue to utilize the best pedagogical practices.